neodmy/interview-code-challenge/README.md

 ```
 The App enables to carry out CRUD operations through the following endpoints:

-> :warning: Server Timeout is set to 5000ms overriding default value, preventing an excessive waiting
+> :grey_exclamation: Server Timeout is set to 5000ms overriding default value, preventing an excessive waiting
->

 - Fetch all phones:
 	- URL `/phones`
 	- Method: `GET`